caltechlibrary/CL-web-components/README.md

 `table-sortable`
 : This is a component that takes an innerHTML containing table.
 It makes the table sortable by the column headings and provides a filter input that lets you enter text to filter by and pick a column to filter on.

-`footer-global`
-: This is a component that inserts a library branded footer into applications maintained by the library.
-There is a full and lite version of the footer available.

 ## Release Notes

-- version: 0.0.12
+- version: 0.0.13
 - status: wip
-- released: 2025-07-17
+- released: 2025-07-25

 This release includes a re-organization of the project source code.
 Editable code is now maintained in &#x60;src/&#x60;.
 The bundled versions are retained in the root of the repository.
 Distribution versions are generating in the &#x60;dist/&#x60; directory.

-Deno 2.4.1 or better is now a requirement to build the bundled versions.
+Deno 2.4.2 or better is now a requirement to build the bundled versions.

-Additional documentation has been updated and improved in preparation for eventual integration into the Caltech Library design system.
-The web component, &#x60;textarea-csv&#x60; now uses the &#x60;jsr:@std/csv&#x60; library which provides robusts CSV support.
+Two new web components are now included, &#x60;&lt;footer-global&gt;&lt;/footer-global&gt;&#x60; and &#x60;&lt;footer-global-lite&gt;&lt;/footer-global-lite&gt;&#x60;.

 ### Authors